-While the arrangements were pretty tight for two, this cabin had ample storage space.
+While the arrangements were pretty tight for two, this cabin had a surfeit of storage space.

-The bathroom floor was elevated a couple inches above the cabin floor, while the shower stall was level with the bathroom floor—a two-inch lip kept the water in its place; there was a fabric shower curtain and, inside the shower, a retractable laundry line.
+The shower stall was level with the bathroom floor—a two-inch lip kept the water in its place; there was a fabric shower curtain and, inside the shower, a retractable laundry line.
 There was a bottle each of shampoo, conditioner and body lotion, branded to the ship’s Lotus Spa.
-These products were okay, but hardly worth pocketing the leftovers at the end of the cruise (anyone with demanding hair will want to BYOB).
+While okay, we didn’t find these products worth pocketing at the end of the cruise.

 Our cabin was illuminated by two main overhead lighting options: There were two lights illuminating the closet area on one switch, and three lights that illuminated bedroom area on the other.
 These were controlled by switches at the cabin door another behind the bed-pillows.
 A third fixture provided ceiling lights illuminating the desk area.
 Combined, these were sufficient for lighting the cabin.